 “Don’t be put off buying things that are big enough for a family as they will often be cheaper.
 Just make sure they can be frozen, split them into as many different portions as you see fit and chuck them in the freezer.

 As well as getting more bang for your buck, it also means you have several meals that are ready to go when you need them, which is great for saving you multiple trips to the shops.”

 Go shopping with a friend or family member

-If you struggle with mobility, ask a friend or family member to accompany you on your shopping trip, says Jenny from Chilling with Lucas.
+If you struggle with mobility, ask a friend or family member to accompany you on your shopping trip, says Jenny from the family blog Chilling with Lucas.
 As well as having someone to do the heavy lifting, it’s a great excuse to have a catch-up.